 With predictions for millions of knee replacements annually on the horizon, researchers are coming to terms with the general failure of conservative, non-surgical treatments to provide a long-lasting alternative to surgery.
 Further, these conservative treatments are more thought of as “delaying” tactics.

 Doctors at the Rostock Medical University in Germany wrote: “In an effort to delay major surgery, patients with knee osteoarthritis are offered a variety of nonsurgical modalities, such as weight loss, exercise, physiotherapy, bracing, orthoses (custom-designed external devices), nonsteroidal anti-inflammatory drugs (NSAIDs) and intra-articular viscosupplementation or corticosteroid injection.
 In general, the goals of these therapeutic options are to decrease pain and improve function.
 Some of these modalities may also have a disease-modifying effect by altering the mechanical environment of the knee.
-Chondroprotective substances, such as glucosamine, chondroitin sulphate and hyaluronic acid are safe and provide short-term symptomatic relief while the therapeutic effects remain uncertain.”1
+Chondroprotective substances, such as glucosamine, chondroitin sulphate and hyaluronic acid are safe and provide short-term symptomatic relief while the therapeutic effects remain uncertain.”(1)

 Conservative care failure – NSAIDs

-Corticosteroid causes more damage in knee osteoarthritis
+Corticosteroid causes more damage to the knee

 Patients who had an injection of a corticosteroid every three months for two years, had significantly greater cartilage volume loss and no significant difference in knee pain compared to patients who received a placebo injection, according to a study published in the Journal of the American Medical Association, JAMA.